stefano-lombardi/stefano-lombardi.github.io/_pages/publications.md

 We also explore the specification of the baseline hazard and other implementation issues routinely encountered by reserchers when estimating ToE models.

+## Comparing models for sequence data: Prediction and dissimilarities

+Joint work with Raffaella Piccarreta and Marco Bonetti

+In this project we consider the case where information is available on different states experienced over time by a set of subjects, and we are interested in studying the resulting trajectories as a whole rather than the occurrence of specific events.
+Such situation commonly occurs in a variety of settings in social and biomedical studies.
+Model‐based approaches, such as multistate models or Hidden Markov models, are being increasingly used to analyze trajectories and to study their relationship with explanatory variables.
+The different assumptions underlying alternative models typically make the comparison of their predictive performance difficult.
+In this work we introduce a novel way to accomplish this task, based on microsimulation‐based predictions.
+By using simulaed data, we propose alternative criteria to evaluate a given model and/or to compare competing models with respect to their ability to generate trajectories similar to the observed ones.